Hyperbolic Random Forests: Supplementary Material

 For the third experiment, we combine the two.
-We take the \texttt{act.n.01} subtree, as well as its subtree \texttt{happening.n.01}.
-Additionally, we include \texttt{action.n.01} and its subtree \texttt{movement.n.03}.
-Together with the negative class, this leads to a 5-way classification problem.
+We take the \texttt{act.n.01} subtree (4182 samples), as well as its subtree \texttt{happening.n.01} (639 samples).
+Additionally, we include \texttt{action.n.01} (1317 samples) and its subtree \texttt{movement.n.03} (141 samples).
+Together with the negative class of 59412 samples, this leads to a 5-way classification problem.

 Visualizations in 2D for the three experiments are given in Fig.~\ref{fig:vis}.
+Due to the multi-class setting and large class imbalance in all experiments, we use the macro-f1 to evaluate methods.